Joseph-Ignace Guillotin: Political career and guillotine

 In December 1788, Guillotin drafted a pamphlet entitled Petition of the Citizens Living in Paris, concerning the proper constitution of the Estates-General.
-The French parliament attempted to suppress his pamphlet and summoned him to give an account of his opinions, but the crowd during his testimony was very much in support of him, and he was released, which served to increase his popularity.
+The French Parlement attempted to suppress his pamphlet and summoned him to give an account of his opinions, but the crowd during his testimony was very much in support of him, and he was released, which served to increase his popularity.
 On 2 May 1789, he became one of 10 Paris deputies in the Estates-General of 1789 and was secretary to the body from June 1789 to October 1791.
 On 20 June 1789, the National Assembly, as the members were now calling themselves, found itself locked out of its chamber.
 Guillotin suggested they reconvene in a nearby jeu de paume court, where the members swore the Tennis Court Oath, vowing "not to separate and to reassemble wherever circumstances require, until the Constitution of the kingdom is established".

 As a member of the assembly, Guillotin initially directed his attention towards medical reform.
 As a member of the Poverty Committee, he toured the Hôtel-Dieu and contributed to the report that exposed the unsanitary conditions there.
 He also became first chair of the Health Committee and submitted a bill for medical reform in 1791.

 At the same time, he was also concerned with criminal law reform.
 His experiences as a doctor had led him to oppose capital punishment: at first, he attempted to abolish it, but was unsuccessful.
 At that time, beheading in France was typically by axe or sword, which did not always cause immediate death.
 Additionally, beheading was reserved for the nobility, while commoners were typically hanged, which could take a long time, as the techniques whereby the victim's neck was broken by the noose had not yet been invented.
 Other methods included burning at the stake, the breaking wheel, death by boiling, and dismemberment.
 Guillotin realised that, if he could not eliminate executions, he could at least make them more humane.

 On 10 October 1789, he proposed that "the criminal shall be decapitated; this will be done solely by means of a simple mechanism."
 The "mechanism" was defined as "a machine that beheads painlessly".
 His proposal appeared in the Royalist periodical, Les Actes des Apôtres.
 In all, Guillotin proposed six articles: